-Wrist taping or strapping is a great way to provide extra support when recovering from injury.
+Wrist taping or strapping is a great way to provide extra support when recovering from an injury.
 Or it is also used to help prevent wrist injuries.
 Here we explain the principles as well as how to tape the wrist.

 If you have suffered a wrist injury then seek professional medical attention before attempting any self-treatment.
 This is especially true if you suspect a broken wrist.
 Always check for contraindications, for example being allergic to latex.
 Often the glue in sports tape contains latex.